-The effectiveness of SIS as a planning tool depends on how well the SIS interview with the client is conducted.
+The effectiveness of SIS as a planning tool depends on how well the SIS interview with the individual is conducted.
 Asking the right questions and engaging the respondents appropriately are critical in order to understand client needs and to develop effective support plans.
-AAIDD SIS Trainers Natalie Ihli and Colleen McLaughlin share these tips on what makes a winning SIS interview.
+AAIDD SIS Trainer Natalie Ihli and former AAIDD SIS Trainer Colleen McLaughlin share these tips on what makes a winning SIS interview.

 Practice, Practice, Practice!
 People can get hung up on the time it takes to administer SIS.
 With sufficient practice, an interviewer’s familiarity with SIS can speed up the process while also increasing his/her confidence.

 Introduce the assessment.
 In addition to building rapport with the people you are interviewing, it is always important to introduce what the SIS assessment is.
 As a beginner SIS administrator, develop a “script” for yourself to practice with.
 Include in this “script” an introduction to yourself and the SIS (what it does, what it will be used for), include in the script the following important concepts (found in the Manual and FAQ):

 It is important for me to ask all the questions and for you to answer them the best that you can.
 Please keep in mind that there is no such thing as NOT APPLICABLE during this interview.
 If the individual doesn’t currently do the activity, imagine the support s/he would need if s/he were to do it.